loopwerk/loopwerk.io/content/articles/2026-01-30-django-tests-underrated.md

 ## When I would recommend pytest

 I'm not anti-pytest.
 If your team already has deep pytest expertise and established patterns, switching to Django's runner would be a net negative.
 Switching costs are real.
 If I join a project that uses pytest?
 I use pytest.
-This is a preference for new projects, not a religion.
+This is a preference for new projects, nothing more.

 It's also worth noting that pytest can run unittest-style tests without modification.
 You don't have to rewrite everything if you want to try it.
 That's a genuinely nice feature.